Ismael76/GitHub-Tracker/README.md

 # GitScope
-- Search to retrieve a list of `Repos` of a user!
+- Search to retrieve a list of `GitHub Repos` of a GitHub user!
 - Link: https://gitscope.netlify.app/